Military Award Ceremony Indoors

 move beyond reactive intervention

-Connect – Strengthening the Bonds That Protect
+Core Connections – Strengthening Bonds That Protect

 STRENGTHEN YOUR TEAM

-Why Should Teams Participate in Connect
+Why Should Teams Participate in Core Connections

-The Connect Program's network-based approach provides multiple layers of passive and active protection for at-risk individuals working in high-pressure environments without requiring them to self-identify or their team leaders to detect and intervene.
+Core Connections' network-based approach provides multiple layers of passive and active protection for at-risk individuals working in high-pressure environments without requiring them to self-identify or their team leaders to detect and intervene.

 Reduced Suicide Risk